mathesar-foundation/mathesar-wiki/community/setup_in_windows.md

  - Now you have to install any linux distro in your windows system .
   Go to microsorft store and install any linux distro(Ubuntu prefered) and launch .
  - If you do ls -la in ubuntu terminal you can see the linux files structure,
-     * so you have to access  window's files from ubuntu console, use this command to display all the storage drives avilable in windows , it will mount the storage .
+     * so you have to access  window's files from ubuntu console in order to reach your destination folder in windows, use the  command given below to display all the storage drives avilable in windows , it will mount the storage .

      ``
      cd /mnt/
      ``